 First, we must explain what a User Profile is before moving forward.
-You see, a user profile is a set of files and folders that store all the personal data of the operating systems administrator, or any user for that matter.
+You see, a user profile is a set of files and folders that store all the personal data of the administrator of the operating system, or any user for that matter.
 The primary reason for the user profile is to create a personalized environment with a ton of individual options for the end-user.
-Should the profile ever experience corruption, then several aspects of Windows 10 will cease to work properly.
+Should the User Profile ever experience corruption, then several aspects of Windows 11/10 will cease to work properly.

 Knowing how to get rid of the User Profile is very important, as stated above.
 As such, you should read the following methods carefully: